CyberArk vs JumpServer: A direct comparison

 CyberArk does not publish pricing publicly.
 Based on procurement intelligence from Vendr and community reports:

-JumpServer's open-core model means you can run a full production deployment on the Community Edition at zero cost.
-The Enterprise editions add advanced features — including SSO integrations, professional support SLAs, high-availability configurations, and advanced reporting — without the vendor lock-in of a closed-source platform.
+JumpServer's open-core model means you can run a full production deployment on the Community Edition at no cost.
+Enterprise editions add SSO integrations, professional support SLAs, high-availability configurations, and advanced reporting — without the vendor lock-in of a closed-source platform.

 A common objection to open-source PAM is security.
 It deserves a direct answer.